September 21 - 24, 2018

 Abstract submission deadline: Sunday, July 8

-CLAIMING (CME) CREDITPhysicians and other health care professionals seeking AMA PRA Category 1 Credit(s)TM for this live continuing medical education activity must complete the CME Request for Credit Survey.
+Physicians and other health care professionals seeking AMA PRA Category 1 Credit(s)TM for this live continuing medical education activity must complete the CME Request for Credit Survey by November 5, 2018.
 Certificates will only be issued to those who complete the survey.
 The Request for Credit Survey will be available via email.

 Your CME certificate will be sent to you via email after the completion of the activity.

 According to the U.S. National Cancer Institute, pancreatic cancer will account for approximately 43,000 deaths in 2017.
 Pancreatic cancer will account for just 3.2% of all new cancer cases, but will account for 7.2% of all cancer deaths.
-Despite advances in recent years, the 5-year survival rate is still just 8.2% - making pancreatic cancer one of the hardest to treat cancers.1
+Despite advances in recent years, the 5-year survival rate is still just 8.2%, making pancreatic cancer one of the hardest to treat cancers.

-Early detection and diagnosis are a primary area of concern in pancreatic cancer research because there are no noticeable early symptoms, when symptoms do present in patients they are often misdiagnosed, and the pancreas is hidden behind other organs such as the stomach, small intestine, liver, gallbladder, spleen, and bile ducts.2 With sessions dedicated to genetic testing, imaging, and diagnostics, advances in these areas have the potential to increase the dismal survival rates for this disease.
+Early detection and diagnosis are a primary area of concern in pancreatic cancer research because there are no noticeable early symptoms; when symptoms do present in patients they are often misdiagnosed; and the pancreas is hidden behind other organs such as the stomach, small intestine, liver, gallbladder, spleen, and bile ducts.
+With sessions dedicated to genetic testing, imaging, and diagnostics, advances in these areas have the potential to increase the dismal survival rates for this disease.

 Practicing oncologists and clinical investigators focused on pancreatic cancer will be drawn to the program to hear about applications of basic and translational research to patient care in the areas of local disease, diagnostics, imaging, immunotherapy, local disease management, and clinical trials.